In this article we’re going to talk about how to get Portuguese citizenship.

 How to get Portuguese citizenship

-Unless you have other ties to Portugal, citizenship by naturalisation is the correct pathway to use.
+Unless you have other ties to Portugal, citizenship by naturalization is the pathway you’ll need to use.

 You’ll also need a criminal record check.
 The Portuguese authorities want to know that you haven’t been convicted of any crime punishable in Portuguese law by over three years imprisonment.
 Lastly, you’ll need sufficient knowledge of the Portuguese language, A2 level on the Common European Framework of Reference for Languages (A2 is just one level after beginner).